-Disclosure Initiative - Amendments to IAS 1 (applicable for annual reporting periods commencing on or after 1 January 2016).
+AASB 2015-2 Disclosure Initiative - Amendments to AASB 101 (applicable for annual reporting periods commencing on or after 1 January 2016).

-As part of the IASB's Disclosure Initiative projects, the IASB issued Amendments to IAS 1 in December 2014.
 The amendments are designed to further encourage companies to apply professional judgement in determining what information to disclose in the financial statements.
 For example, the amendments make clear that materiality applies to the whole of the financial statements and that the inclusion of immaterial information can inhibit the usefulness of financial disclosures.
 The amendments also clarify that companies should use professional judgement in determining where and in what order information is presented in the financial disclosures.
-This amendment has not yet been adopted by the AASB.
 The effect of this amendment on the Group's financial statements has yet to be determined.